top of page

 Does your child appear to worry about life, daily activities, themselves or others, or worry about things before they happen?

-In working with middle schoolers or teenagers, I typically hear common anxiety complaints such as difficulty in concentrating on studying due to worry, or after having studied going blank in a test.
+In working with middle schoolers or teenagers, we typically hear common anxiety complaints such as difficulty in concentrating on studying due to worry, or after having studied going blank in a test.
 Students also express concerns about not being able to keep up with school work or with peers and as a result feel overwhelmed with school life and social pressures.
 This leads them to under-function, become demotivated or otherwise feels incapable.
-I have observed fourth through sixth graders who develop a sudden unwillingness to attend school or children as young as second grade not completing activities for fear of “messing up” or refusing to speak with their teachers for the same reason.
+Sometimes children develop a sudden unwillingness to attend school or refusal to complete activities for fear of “messing up” or refusing to speak with their teachers for the same reason.

 Social Anxiety (Phobia) include significant fears of being judged or scrutinized by others in social or performance situations, sometimes resulting in crying, being excessively timid or embarrassed, or refusal to participate.
 Meanwhile Specific Phobia is indicated by marked anxiety triggered by exposure to a feared situation or object – e.g. fear of spiders, blood, heights, flying on a plane, or driving through tunnels, etc.